kemswd/HTML-CSS/README.md

 # README
-this is my html reference that include html info content and assignments of zero academy. most useful website to learn is mdn (https://developer.mozilla.org/en-US/docs/Web/HTML )
+this is my html reference that include html info content and assignments of zero academy. most useful website to learn is mdn (https://developer.mozilla.org/en-US/docs/Web/HTML ), you can find css code also 🙂